pingcap/tiflash/docs/design/2022-12-01-enrich-the-information-of-explain-analyze-for-tablescan.md

     - `dag_context.getInBoundIOInputStreamsMap()` mainly contains:
         - IO stream for storage level in the local node and remote nodes
         - The stream of interaction between tiflash nodes, which is `ExchangeReceiverInputStream`(for mpp) and `CoprocessorBlockInputStream`(for remote read)
-    - Now we just collect the execution summary from `ExchangeReceiverInputStream` and `CoprocessorBlockInputStream`.
+    - Before this proposal, we just collect the execution summary from `ExchangeReceiverInputStream` and `CoprocessorBlockInputStream`.
 2. Collect from various `IProfilingBlockInputStream` in `dag_context.getProfileStreamsMap()`
     - `IProfilingBlockInputStream` has one member called `BlockStreamProfileInfo info`, which stores the profiling information.
 When doing `IProfilingBlockInputStream::read`, it will simultaneously update the `BlockStreamProfileInfo info` based on the blocks the streams read.